 The Future of Hunting Part 2

 In the future, hunters will be divided into two camps based on their willingness to adapt to modern animals.
-These two camps are: a) Extreme wilderness athletes (super-hunters) willing to spend tremendous resources for trophy-class animals, or b) Fair-weather hunters who spend little time afield, hunt mostly for fun rather than food, hunt mostly on weekends, and are happy with any size animal or even no animal.
+These two camps are: a) Extreme wilderness athletes (or super-hunters) willing to spend tremendous resources for trophy-class animals, and b) Fair-weather hunters who spend little time afield, hunt mostly for fun rather than food, hunt mostly on weekends, and are happy with any size animal, or even no animal.

 The following will separate the new hunter from the traditional hunter:

 - The future belongs to the EWAs!
 (EWAs are Extreme Wilderness Athletes).
 EWAs find time each day to work on their health via diet and physical training.
 It might not be critical to be “extreme,” but you’ll still need to be a wilderness athlete (or a WA).
 Being a WA simply means having the ability to get to the animals no matter where they are.
 The bigger the buck, the harder you’ll work for it.
 The greatest difference between successful and unsuccessful hunters is physical fitness.
 Out-of-shape hunters simply can’t drag their butts up to where the deer are.
 Today’s superbucks expect hunters to only make it so far.
 And where the hunter stops, the deer begins.
 I know it sounds pretty obvious, but the guy riding around on the four-wheeler will have far less luck than the guy burning boot leather in the steep stuff.

 - EWAs scout more than they hunt.
 Scouting isn’t optional; scouting is hunting.
 With fewer trophy opportunities in the future, you’ll need to locate deer and prime habitat well before the hunting season begins.
 Scouting not only means locating game, but devising a Plan A, B, C, and D.